 - Members of the families Araneidae, Tetragnathidae, and Uloboridae built orb webs.

-- They built it in a vertical plan, however, some species also build orb webs in a horizontal plan.
+- They built it in a vertical plane, however, some species also build orb webs in a horizontal plane.

-- Generally, an orb web is referred to the spider web, which is still in use.
+- Generally, an orb web is referred to as the spider web, which is still in use.

 Cobweb or Tangle Web

-- Spiders of the family Theridiidae weave cobwebs or tangle webs, which has a tangled three-dimensional structure.
+- Spiders of the family Theridiidae weave cobwebs or tangle webs, which have a tangled three-dimensional structure.